ulfschneider/ulfschneider.github.io/_posts/journal/2020-03-28-an-rss-feed-for-github-pages.md

 However, <code>jekyll-feed</code> has some limitations:
 - It makes all pages and posts available in your feed.
 You cannot exclude anything, or have different feeds, like for links, a reading list, and maybe your journal.
 - Even posts that have a front matter setting of <code>published: no</code> are immediately visible in your feed.
 - I´m referencing things inside of my blog with relative URLs.
 E.g., <code>/tools</code>, or <code>/images/we-are-riding-the-bullitt.jpg</code>.
 Those relative links remain so in your feed.
 But a relative link doesn´t work inside of an RSS reader, which means an image is not displayed or a link to an article is not functioning.
-In the RSS reader, you need absolute links.
+In the RSS reader, you need absolute URLs.

 ## My own feed generator
 To overcome those limitations, I decided not to use <code>jekyll-feed</code> and instead write my own tiny RSS generator.
 My generator is publishing posts and no pages.
 Here is what you have to do to use it: